msg-programs/mode8/docs/Composition.md

 **Relevant registers:**
 - `prio_remap`: Should this BG's prio tiles have higher prio?

-## 4. TODO
+## 4. Fixcol application
+After all layers in the main/sub are merged together, there might be transparent pixels.
+These are replaced with a fixed color for the respective buffer.
+This color is referred to as "Fixcol".
+The sub buffer may also be replaced by the Fixcol entirely by enabling a the Fix/Sub flag.

+**Relevant registers:**
+`fixcol_main`/`fixcol_sub`: Fixcol for the main/sub buffer.
+DMA-able.
+`fixcol_main_do_dma`/`fixcol_sub_do_dma`: Should the Fixcol for the main/sub buffer use DMA?
+`dma_dir_fixcol`: Change the DMA direction for the fixcols.
+`fix_sub`: Should the subscreen be filled with the sub fixcol?

-## 5. TODO
+## 5. Color window application
+Here, the color window is applied.
+Refer to Window.md for further details.

+This step may re-introduce transparent pixels.
+They are treated as opaque black from here on.

 ## 6. Color math
-Finally, the two buffers are merged using color math.
-See the
+Finally, the two buffers are merged using color math to get the final image.
+See Color Math.md for further details.